Metaphor's Algebra

-This page is dedicated to my friend Jacob Lavie who died of cancer on 20-03-2004 at the age of 75.
-Jacob Lavie He was a Socratic type.
+This page is dedicated to my friend Jacob Lavie יעקב לביא , who died of cancer on 20 March 2004 at the age of 75.

 stoper

-Metaphors Quotes
+Metaphor Quotes

-José Ortega y Gasset (1925) "The Dehumanization of Art", Tr.
-Helene Weyl , 2 ed., Princeton. p.
-32, 33, respectively. (added 10-10-2010)
+José O. Gasset (1925).
+"The Dehumanization of Art."
+Trans. by Helene Weyl, 2nd ed., Princeton. p.
+32, 33, respectively.
+Added 10 October 2010.

 "Poetry has become the higher algebra of metaphors."

-"The metaphor is perhaps one of mans most fruitful potentialities.
+"The metaphor is perhaps one of man's most fruitful potentialities.
 Its efficacy verges on magic, and it seems a tool for creation which God forgot inside one of His creature when He made him."

-Ernst Mach (1943) "Popular Scientific Lectures", Tr.
-McCormack, 5 ed.
+Ernst Mach (1943).
+"Popular Scientific Lectures."
+Trans. by McCormack, 5th ed.
 The Open Court Pub, p.
 275.

-" The movement of our thoughts obeys the law of association."
+"The movement of our thoughts obeys the law of association."

-Carl G. Jung (1961) "Memories, Dreams, Reflections", Vintage Books (April 1989) NY, p.
+Carl G. Jung (1961).
+"Memories, Dreams, Reflections."
+Vintage Books (April 1989) New York, p.
 302.

 "The unconscious helps by communicating things to us, or making figurative allusions."

-Rudy Rucker (1987) "MIND TOOLS: The Five Levels of Mathematical Reality", Houghton Mifflin Company, Boston, p.
+Rudy Rucker (1987).
+"Mind Tools: The Five Levels of Mathematical Reality."
+Houghton Mifflin Company, Boston, p.
 247.

 " Church's theorem is a metaphor for the fact that no simple test can give Yes or No answers for important questions."